 Monday, 29 August 2022

-The 168-year1 wait Australian women face until they achieve equal pay will create a cumulative $684 billion2 deficit in superannuation guarantee contributions over that period, according to modelling released today by Aware Super in time for Equal Pay Day
+The 168-year wait Australian women face until they achieve equal pay will create a cumulative $684 billion2 deficit in superannuation guarantee contributions over that period, according to modelling released today by Aware Super in time for Equal Pay Day

 The national 14.1 per cent gender pay gap3 is now the single largest contributor to the retirement balance disparity between men and women and is even more alarming considering for every $1 a young female worker contributes to their super today, it is worth $4 in retirement4 .